- Supports Article 5 optional and staged exclusions, Article 6 less-stringent building categories, and the social-housing caveat.

 For Article 5, the Directive allows Member States to exclude public transport or armed forces from the 1.9% obligation and excludes smaller local administrative units during staged periods.
 For Article 6, the Directive allows less stringent requirements for protected buildings, certain defence buildings, and places of worship, and allows social-housing exemption where renovation would not be cost neutral or would increase rent beyond energy-bill savings.

-A defensible public-body evidence file should show both sides of the EED obligation: final-energy-consumption reduction under Article 5 and building renovation or equivalent savings under Article 6.
-The file should make it possible to recalculate the target, identify exclusions, and trace each building record back to inventory data.
+A defensible public-body evidence file should show final-energy-consumption reduction under Article 5, building renovation or equivalent savings under Article 6, and covered procurement decisions under Article 7.
+The record should make it possible to recalculate the target, identify exclusions, and trace each building or procurement record back to its source data.

 Keep evidence at the level needed for review: baseline, scope, data source, owner, calculation method, caveat, and reporting destination.
 Avoid presenting unsupported Member State penalties, local thresholds, or country-specific procedures unless they are separately sourced from the relevant national law.